 It’s not your fault.
 As long as there’s just one ingredient with some health benefit in a given food, the food marketers deem the food “healthy.”
 But if all foods with a health benefit listed here or there were truly healthy, you’d be fit as a fiddle.
 So, why do food marketers lie to you?

 Some of us blindly follow the “health trend” without really looking into the ingredients of a certain diet or meal.
 One of these overlooked meals is Acai Bowls.
 So, is Acai good for you?
 Let’s dig a little deeper.

 What Is Acai?

 Acai (pronounced ah-Sigh-ee) is a blueberry-like berry that originated in the Amazon River Delta in South America.
-There, it’s been a solid staple in the diet of the local river tribes for centuries, commonly eaten with fish or game, or as a kind of soup.
-But until around 18 years ago, no one outside of Brazil (who started serving it beachside as a frozen smoothie bowl in the 1990s) knew much about the berry.
-That is, until a couple of business-savvy Californians decided to export it to the US, marketing it as a “superfruit.”
-It probably didn’t help that most equated it with the mysterious, natural environment of the Amazon.2
+There, it’s been a staple in the diet of the river tribes for centuries.
+It’s commonly eaten with fish or game, or as a kind of soup.
+It tastes like a chocolatey, dark berry with a metallic aftertaste.

-According to the National Center for Complementary and Integrative Health (NCCIH), there’s no definitive scientific evidence to support the use of acai for any health-related purpose, and the Federal Trade Commission now takes action against companies that market acai deceptively.
-However, acai (like many fruits and vegetables) has been shown to have an antioxidant effect.3
+But it turns out the National Center for Complementary and Integrative Health (NCCIH) says there’s really no definitive scientific evidence to support the use of acai for any health-related purpose.

 So, what we can take from this?
 Well, acai berries are quite possibly a truly wonderful antioxidant.
 But just remember, so are blueberries, cranberries, and pecans.
 And eating a huge serving of them isn’t going to suddenly cure all your health woes.